xstevens/pg_kafka/README.md

 **pg_kafka** is released under the MIT license (See LICENSE file).

+Shout out to the [pg_amqp extension](https://github.com/omniti-labs/pg_amqp) authors.
+I used their project as a guide to teach myself how to write a PostgreSQL extension.

 ### Version Compatability
 This code is built with the following assumptions.
 You may get mixed results if you deviate from these versions.